syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Tables.md

 cell = table(0, 1)

-'Set the margin for the cell.
+'Sets the margin for the cell.

 cell.TextBody.MarginLeft = 58